Enabling Lineage V3¶

 Use the steps below to migrate lineage data from Lineage V2 to Lineage V3 and to activate the Lineage V3 functionality:

-Before migrating, in your Alation Catalog, find data sources or BI sources that have lineage data.
-Save the URLs for Table or BI report pages with lineage.
-After running the migration script, you can use these data objects to validate that the lineage data is successfully migrated and the lineage diagrams are displayed without issues.
+1. Before migrating, in your Alation catalog, find data sources and BI sources that have lineage data.
+Save the URLs for table or BI report pages with lineage.
+After running the migration script, you can use these data objects to validate that the lineage data is successfully migrated and the lineage charts are displayed without issues.

 sudo /etc/init.d/alation shell

-.
-This logger setting will create more detailed logs, which will be helpful if troubleshooting is necessary.4.1 Change the logger level:
+4. Set the lineage logger level to debug.
+This logger setting will create more detailed logs, which will be helpful if troubleshooting is necessary.

 alation_conf lineage-service.logger.level -s debug